[LONDON] European stock markets fell at the open on Tuesday after kicking off the week with big gains.

-MALAYSIA share prices opened flat on Wednesday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index up 2.6 points or 0.2 per cent to 1,514.26 at 9.09am.
+MALAYSIA share prices opened stronger on Tuesday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index up 2.6 points or 0.2 per cent to 1,514.26 at 9.09am.